oliverblum/semantic_similarity_NLP/README.md

 This project uses an NLP model to calculate the similarity of words and sentences

 ### watch_next.py:
-The similarity between sentences is used to build a function that returns which movie a user would likely want to watch next if he has just watched Planet Hulk.
+The similarity between sentences is used to build a function that returns which movie (in the provided list of movies.txt) a user would likely want to watch next if he has just watched Planet Hulk.

 ## Installation